-Groundwater is the water present beneath the Earth's surface in pore spaces and in the fractures of rock.
-Rock or unconsolidated material, such as gravel, is called an aquifer when it can yield a usable quantity of water.
-We access this water through drilling wells or bores.
+Groundwater is the water present beneath the Earth\‘s surface in pore spaces of unconsolidated material, such as gravel and sand, and in the fractures of rock.
+Rock or unconsolidated material saturated with water is called an aquifer when it can yield a usable quantity of water.
+We access this water through the drilling wells (or bores).

 What is an aquifer?

 An aquifer is an underground layer of water-bearing rock.
 Aquifers are permeable, meaning they have openings that liquids and gases can pass through.

 In New Zealand, the most common type of aquifer is formed in unconsolidated sediments - sand and gravel where the individual grains are not cemented together to form solid rock.
 The groundwater in these aquifers flows through the interconnected pore spaces between grains of sand and gravel.
 In some areas, particularly in the North Island, the groundwater flows through interconnected cracks in fractured volcanic rocks, such as basalt.
 Some areas have limestone aquifers, where the groundwater flows through cracks and joints in the limestone.
 Overtime these cracks can grow very large as the groundwater dissolves the limestone and limestone caves are formed.

 An aquifer fills with water (recharged) from rain or melted snow that drains into the ground.
 In some areas the water passes through the soil on top of the aquifer and in other areas it enters through joints and cracks in rocks (fractured rock aquifer).
 The water percolates downward until it meets less permeable rock.